Single cell organisms evolved into multicellular organisms

 Computers surround us.
-They are in our pockets or purses, are on our wrists and in our cars.
+They are in our pockets or purses, are on our wrists and even on our glasses.
 Even the earliest iPods surpassed the compute power of the mainframes of yesteryear.
-The role that computers play in the world has changed dramatically as their costs dropped and their numbers exploded.
+As their costs dropped and their numbers exploded the role computers play in the world has changed dramatically.
 They entertain us, help us shop, help us communicate with and befriend each other, and act as our memories.
 Some now talk with us.
 Mostly, however, they silently communicate with and collaborate with each other in the language of bits and bytes.
 Computers are the backbone of crypto mining.
 High-end computer systems are extremely crucial in mining cryptocurrencies.
 Crypto trading is also fetching profits for people.
 Traders may try Bitcode Method auto trading to improve their trading.

 Large groups of computers collaborate in ever more complicated and less transparent ways as programmers and computing architects think of new ways to exploit digital collaboration and try to reduce the hazards of computer viruses, worms, botnets, and all sorts of other malware.
 At the same time, cyber criminals and other digital predators devise new tricks to exploit these complex interactions for their own purposes.